MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 - Initial challenges with GitHub setup and usage
 - Underutilization of GitHub platform features
 - Delay in selecting a group name

-### 🔹 What to Improve?

-- Improve time management and deadline tracking
-- Encourage proactive task ownership
-- Conduct a short GitHub refresher or tutorial session
-- Finalize and agree on a group name
-- Brainstorm and vote on a group name by next meeting

 ---